powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 ```

 ### Power flow on the IGMs
-Then we compute a power flow on the networks in order to have an idea tof he valid ones, those for which the load flow is successful.
+Then we compute a power flow on the networks in order to have an idea of the valid ones, those for which the load flow is successful.
 In case of non-convergence of the load flow on an IGM, it is preferable to relax the parameters (tap changer and shunt regulations can be switched off, the reactive power limits of generators can be violated).
 In our tutorial, we have decided to remove the IGM but it should be the final solution.
 We create a new method `loadflowPreProcessing`, that runs the load flow via OpenLoadFlow and we add the corresponding code in the main method:
 ```java
 Map<String, Network> validNetworks = new HashMap<>(networks);
 if (LOAD_FLOW_PREPROCESSING) {